DelmedigoA/DelmedigoA.github.io/README.md

 - Responsible for assessing and supervising survey takers' performance data to enhance surveying validity and efficiency as part of Israel's OECD's Program for the International Assessment of Adult Competencies (PIAAC)

-- Developed and deployed a web scraping solution to automate information extraction from websites, using Selenium
+- Developed and deployed a web scraping solution to automate information extraction from websites to enhance operational efficiency

 ## Projects
 ### Text Segmentation and Formatting using LSTM Neural Networks